Skip to Main Content

 Tokyo & Kyoto Fashion Connections

-Relationships with Toho and Toei's costume departments, Kyoto's kimono rental houses and silk workshops, Tokyo's fashion districts, and Japan's network of traditional textile artisans.
+We hold close ties with Toho and Toei's costume departments and with Kyoto's kimono rental houses and silk workshops.
+Those links reach into Tokyo's fashion districts and Japan's network of traditional textile artisans.

 04.